 - Comparative Law

-Richard S. Kay is a senior member of the Law School faculty which he joined after clerking for a year on the Supreme Judicial Court of Massachusetts.
+Richard S. Kay is a senior member of the Law School faculty, which he joined after clerking for a year on the Supreme Judicial Court of Massachusetts.
+He was appointed Associate Dean for Research and Faculty Development in 2014.
 The holder of a B.A. from Brandeis University, an M.A. in economics from Yale University and a J.D. (magna cum laude) from Harvard Law School, Professor Kay teaches basic and advanced courses in constitutional law, comparative law and commercial law, as well as European Human Rights and Evidence.
 During his tenure at UConn Law, he has held visiting professorships at Boston University School of Law, the University of Exeter (England), the University of San Diego, and Boston College Law School.

-Professor Kay currently serves as treasurer of the American Comparative Law Society and is an elected member of the International Academy of Comparative Law.
+Professor Kay is an elected member of the International Academy of Comparative Law and a past treasurer of the American Comparative Law Society.
 He also is past chair of the Constitutional Law Section of the Association of American Law Schools.